 How to Give a Dog a Pill

 As mentioned above, the easiest and first choice is to hide the medication in some food.
 You can hide it in canned food that’s part of the animal’s regular meals, you can use a commercial product such as Pill Pockets to contain the pills, or you can create a special meatball to hide the pill and give it as a special treat.
 If you decide to try meatball treats, be choosy about what you put in the meatball.
-For instance, if your pet has food allergies, the meatball should not contain ingredients that the animal is allergic to.
+For instance, if your dog has food allergies, the meatball should not contain ingredients that the animal is allergic to.
 The meatball should be made up of food from the animal’s existing diet (which, let’s face it, is not always enticing).

 Also, avoid incorporating foods that are toxic to animals, such as chocolate, macadamia nuts, grapes, raisins, onions or garlic, to name a few.
-Many other foods can be toxic to pets, so do a Web search or ask your veterinarian if you’re unsure about using a particular food as a treat.
+Many other foods can be toxic to dogs, so do a Web search or ask your veterinarian if you’re unsure about using a particular food as a treat.

 In addition, some foods are not good for certain disease conditions.
 For example, salty foods should not be used to give an animal his heart medications.
 Fatty foods should not be given to an animal with pancreatitis.
 And really hard foods should not be given to an animal with dental disease.
 Again, please check with your veterinarian before using a food as a treat vehicle.

 Common foods that work well for hiding medications include peanut butter, cheese, chicken or meat-flavored baby food.
-As many of you know, though, some crafty pets manage somehow to eat the treat and spit out the medications.
+As many of you know, though, some crafty dogs manage somehow to eat the treat and spit out the medications.
 If the medication can be crushed up, try doing that and then hiding it in mushy food (e.g., baby food).
 Because some pills can’t be crushed, however, consult your veterinarian before doing so.

 If you have multiple pets, try giving the pills as a special treat to the animal who needs medication.
 In other words, don’t give the medication around mealtime, but at a different time, so the animal feels singled out for special treats and therefore is more likely to eat the pill hidden in the treat.
 This strategy works well when giving short-term meds because, over time, the animal often gets wise to what is going on.